dashbird/site/content/blog/introduction-to-step-functions.md

 As we discussed previously, we can avoid the hassle of implementing an FSM library in our own environment.

 AWS will manage everything.
 Make sure servers are provisioned to run our state machines.
 Scale the infrastructure when needed.
 Up and down.
 Horizontally.
 In the fourth dimension.
-Kidding. :smile: :blush:
+Kidding.

 No, but really, scalability is difficult to get done right, this is a big plus.